 The PM will review the LPA's documents to verify that all required specifications are included.
 Federal-aid projects have Required Contract Specifications that must be included.
+See the previous section for non-Federal-aid Required Contract Specifications.

-Upon completion of the review, PS&E approval by the STE will be obtained to allow the LPA to advertise.
-The project must be advertised for a minimum of 30 days prior to the opening of bids.
+Upon completion of the review, PS&E approval by KDOT will be obtained.